What is the Ideal Time for my Outdoor Wedding Ceremony?

 2) Strong backlighting (subjects are in the shade, but the background is in full direct sun).
 While there is more than enough light in this situation to get a good exposure on the subjects, the much more brightly-lit background is the problem, as the camera cannot capture such a huge difference in light levels.
 In other words, exposing for the subjects will result in a completely blown-out background (and the bright background may also somewhat wash out the subjects).
 This can be addressed by adding light to the subjects (with flash), though this can be impractical and ineffective for a large scene such as a wedding ceremony.
-Often the only alternative is to pick a "middle ground" exposure as a compromise, in this kind of situation I'll usually lean toward getting a proper exposure on the subjects and letting the background be blown out.
+While an alternative is to pick a middle ground exposure as a compromise, in this kind of situation I'll usually lean toward getting a proper exposure on the subjects and letting the background be blown out.

 But more often than not, a backlit situation is something to avoid if at all possible, unless it's being used intentionally for a particular effect.

 3) Sun/shadow transition line passing through the scene.
 Similar to the above, but even more difficult to work with, when a shadow is being cast by a nearby building or other large object, and the edge of the shadow crosses directly through the ceremony area, it results part of the scene being lit with full sun and the other part being in shade.
 In its most difficult incarnation, this sun/shadow line passes right through the spot where the couple is standing, perhaps even crossing right through them.

 4) Dappled light.
 While the relative shade of a large tree can offer relief from the midday sun, light filtering through the trees can create prominent bright spots on subjects.
 This is easily recognizable when you approach such an area, as you can see the distinct pattern of spots being projected onto the ground.